19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 (2) For the purposes of this section, any tobacco product whose packaging or labelling includes or contains —

-(a) any terms, descriptor or trade mark, or any figurative or other sign, that directly or indirectly creates the false impression that a particular tobacco product is less harmful than other tobacco products; or
+(a) any term, descriptor or trade mark, or any figurative or other sign, that directly or indirectly creates the false impression that a particular tobacco product is less harmful than other tobacco products; or

 (b) such term as the Minister may by regulations prescribe, whether or not the term is part of a descriptor or trade mark, or any figurative or other sign,